CSE474/SelfDriving_Implementation/Simulation/README.md

 By writing pyhon model.py the user should be able to train the data.
 It would take around 15-20 minutes.

-Fnally When the training is done the user can run the simulation using python drive.py model.h5
+Fnally When the training is done the user can run the simulation using python drive.py model.h5(model.h5 is our trained model)